 If you believe that you need a suit, don’t buy ready to wear.
-Go to you trusted tailor and get a bespoke suit.
+Go to your trusted tailor and get a bespoke suit.

 At the end of the day, being dapper is all about the right amount of confidence (and practicality) on what we wear.

-The Chicago Marathon is one of the six prestigious World Major Marathons that has celebrated its 40th Anniversary.
-Many of recreational runners including yours truly had an impression that only elite international athletes who can join because of the qualification time.
-Unless, if we have huge money to donate to their charity partners for us to join the race.
+THE CHICAGO MARATHON, which celebrated its 40th Anniversary, is one of the six prestigious World Major Marathons.
+Many recreational runners, including yours truly, had the impression that only elite international athletes can join because of the qualification time, unless if we have huge money to donate to their charity partners for us to join the race.

 It took almost six months for me to train for the marathon.
-Alsongside, I was working overtime, booking flights and such.
+Alongside, I was working overtime, booking flights and such.
 I even trained during my week-long vacation in Singapore last September.
-Although, I was still worried of committing the same mistakes again from Osaka Marathon 2016 because, I join marathons just once a year and my offseason is usually prolonged.
-Otherwise, I’m ready to take the risk.
+Although, I was still worried about committing the same mistakes again from Osaka Marathon 2016 because, I join marathons just once a year and my offseason is usually prolonged, I’m ready to take the risk.

 ARRIVING IN THE U.S.:

-I arrived at the O’Hare International Airport in Chicago on October 4 where my sister Amie, her husband Kuya Raffy, and their lovely daughter Andi picked me up right after arriving at the O’Hare International Airport.
-It was the longest flight I’ve ever had.
-We ate dinner at iHop before driving to their home which is a mere fifteen-minute drive from the airport and 45-minute drive from Downtown Chicago.
+I arrived at the O’Hare International Airport in Chicago on October 4 where my sister Amie, her husband Kuya Raffy, and their lovely daughter Andi picked me up.
+It was probably the longest flight I’ve ever had which took approximately 16 hours excluding the five-hour layover at Taoyuan Airport.
+We ate dinner at IHOP before driving to their home, which is a mere fifteen-minute drive from the airport and a 45-minute drive to Downtown Chicago.

-During my first few days in Chicago, all I did was training, acclimatizing, and bonding with her family.
-I didn’t worry much about the food because my sister cooked for us.
-We rarely dine out.
+During my first few days, I focused on training, acclimatizing, and bonding with her family.
+I didn’t worry much about the food because my sister cooked for us and rarely dined out.
 She prepared eggs, chicken broccoli, tomatoes and rice for me.
-The online difference though is chicken available in the States are HUGE!
-But, I usually slept late at night because of jet lag which was resolved a few days later.
+The only difference though is chicken portions in the States are HUGE!
+But, I usually slept late at night because of jet lag, which was resolved a few days later.

 SHAKE-OUT RUN AND KIT REDEMPTION DAY:

-After our brunch, we claimed our race kits at the nearby McCormick Place.
+After the brunch at Yolk, we claimed our race kits at the nearby McCormick Place.
 We already knew that the race exhibit is so huge so we didn’t waste time to claim our race kits and checked other stuff within the exhibit.
 It’s like a party for marathoners but we stayed there for only a few hours.
 My friends and I needed to go home ASAP and get quality rest before the big day.

 THE MAIN EVENT

 After passing by The Chicago Theater on North Street, I saw my sister and her family cheering for me.
-I really regret that I wasn’t able to go the sidewalk to take some selfies with them because, almost everyone in the race route were overtaking me swiftly.
+I regret that I wasn’t able to go the sidewalk to take some selfies with them because almost everyone in the race route was way too fast and overtaking me.
 From Mile 5, I started using my tried and tested Jeff Galloway Technique with an interval of 3.5 minutes run and 45 seconds walk with an average pace of 6.5 kilometers per minute.
-In fact, there were a few racers asked me what running technique I was using.
+There were a few racers who asked me what running technique I was using.

-I also enjoyed looking those old houses and condominiums surrounded with trees along the Old Town and Park West.
-There were also comic shops, vintage record stores, artisan barber shops, and third wave coffee shops that you can find.
+I also enjoyed looking at those old houses and condominiums surrounded by trees along the Old Town and Park West.
+There were also comic shops, vintage record stores, artisan barber shops, and third-wave coffee shops.

-During the race I have met several Filipinos and Filipino-American kids who volunteered in the race.
-In fact, some of the young race volunteers affectionately caught my attention in Tagalog “Kuya, tubig/Gatorade” while offering me hydration.
-I also had a chance to bump in with Mina at Mile 10 whom I met at the shake our run last Friday.
+During the race, I have met several Filipinos and Filipino-American kids who volunteered in the race.
+Some of the young race volunteers affectionately caught my attention in Tagalog “Kuya, tubig/Gatorade” while offering me hydration.
+I also had a chance to bump in with Mina at Mile 10 (Kilometer 16) whom I met at the shake our run last Friday.
 We traded amusing storied while running.
-In Manila, chatting with our buddies while running is called chika pace.
+In Manila, chatting with our buddies while running is called “chika pace.”

-There were bunch of musicians nearby playing some great blues and singing praises to the participants found in one of the troubled areas of Chicago.
+There were a bunch of musicians nearby playing some great blues and singing praises to the participants found in one of the troubled areas of Chicago.
 I forgot where exactly it was.
-But, the highlight of the marathon happened on the streets of colorful community of Pilsen where the Latino community were I saw graffiti walls and people having fiesta like Cinco de Mayo.
+But, the highlight of the marathon happened on the streets of the colorful community of Pilsen where the Latino community was having fiesta like Cinco de Mayo.

-So far, this is the best marathon I’ve ran not just because of my family have witnessed it, also the local people’s all out support.
-I’d love to come back and run another Chicago Marathon again in the future because, Chicago is now like a second home to me.
+So far, this is the best marathon I’ve ran not just because my family witnessed it, but also the local people’s all-out support.
+I’d love to come back and run another Chicago Marathon in the future because Chicago is now like a second home to me.

 The last time ran 10k was at the Adidas King of the Road on July 7, 2013.
 I achieved a personal record of 57 minutes.
 I thought that my PR will never be broken because of age and the fear of injuring my left knee again.
 After finishing two marathons from 2015 to 2016, I decided to join a race where I test my speed for the first time after four long years.

-However, the main challenge was I haven’t ran 10 kilometers in less than 60 minutes because of my concentration with marathons.
-My training was based on the 5K training method from an old copy of the short lived Runner’s World Philippines magazine.
+However, the main challenge was I haven’t run 10 kilometers in less than 60 minutes because of my concentration with marathons.
+My training was based on the 5K training method from an old copy of the short-lived Runner’s World Philippines magazine.
 There were several modifications such as additional distance, weight training, and uphill sprints.
 After a mere six weeks of training, I was confident enough to run faster than 59 minutes.

 Suddenly, I have noticed that I was gassing out before reaching the 8th kilometer.
 So, I walked for exactly 30 seconds to recover.
 I am glad that I reached my second wind after walking and ran with enough speed until I reached the finished line.
 I also exceeded my expectations by running about 56 minutes according to my GPS timer on my phone.
 Not bad for a guy turning 39 two days later!